-In systems that require the outputs to be shut off during some periods when link transmission is prohibited (for example, for laser safety functions), the FOTO input can be asserted.
-While it is possible to insure that the output state of the PECL drivers is LOW (that is, light is off) by sending all 0s in bypass mode, it is often inconvenient to insert this level of control into the data transmission channel, and it is impossible in encoded mode.
+In systems that require the outputs to be shut off during some periods when link transmission is prohibited (e.g., for laser safety functions), the FOTO input can be asserted.
+While it is possible to insure that the output state of the PECL drivers is LOW (i.e., light is off) by sending all 0's in Bypass mode, it is often inconvenient to insert this level of control into the data transmission channel, and it is impossible in Encoded mode.
 FOTO is provided to simplify and augment this control function (typically found in laser-based transmission systems).
 FOTO will force OUTA+ and OUTB+ to go LOW, OUTA- and OUTB- to go HIGH, while allowing OUTC± to continue to function normally (OUTC is typically used as a diagnostic feedback and cannot be disabled).
 This separation of function allows various system configurations without undue load on the control function or data channel logic.